Glasgow University Union: Dialectic Society

-The Glasgow University Dialectic Society was the original debating society for students at the University, thought to have originated from some time around the University's foundation in 1451 but re-instituted in 1861.
+The Glasgow University Dialectic Society was the original debating society for students at the university, thought to have originated from some time around the university's foundation in 1451 but re-instituted in 1861.
 The Dialectic Society was one of the organisations which contributed to the establishment of the union in 1885 and continues to be involved in the debating activities of the union, whilst retaining an independent status.
 The GUU Convenor of Debates is an ex officio member of the Board of the Dialectic Society, and the third Parliamentary of the year is dedicated the Dialectic Parliamentary.

 Entertainment

-The union offers an regular entertainments and competitions for members and non-members.
+The union offers regular entertainments and competitions for members and non-members.
 Open Mic runs on a Friday evening from 9pm in The Well along with a number of occasional events such as comedy nights and 'GUU's Got Talent'.
 The Union currently runs two club nights in The Hive - HIVE Thursdays and Switch Saturday.